Bismark-PG/Project_SLIDER/README.md

   + Fixed Movement Glitch : Resolved an issue where the character would move unintentionally in certain environments without key input.
   + Added Help Menu : Implemented an in-game Help Menu to guide players on controls and mechanics.
   + Stage 3 Optimization : Added a checkpoint shortcut in Stage 3 to reduce repetitive gameplay and improve pacing.

+### v1.1.1 (2025.12.19)
+- Hotfix & Bug Fixes
+  + Fixed Physics Collision : Resolved an issue where the player would collide with broken wall debris, disrupting movement flow.
+  + Fixed Death Zone Error : Corrected an issue where certain Death Zones failed to trigger properly.

 ## 📝 Roadmap & Dev Notes
 - **This section outlines known issues and future plans for the project.**